Privileged Attribution Constrained Deep Networks for Facial Expression Recognition: Experiments

 \subsubsection{Channel Strategy}

-We also evaluate the effects of different channel strategies on our method.
+We also evaluate the impact of different channel strategies and the choice of $C_1$ on our method.
 We can see on Table \ref{ablation} that forcing all channels to resemble our prior information heatmap is too strong a constraint.
-However, the \textit{Mean} strategy improves the baseline accuracy by \text{0.98\%} which shows that a weaker constraint also improves the predictive power of the model.
-Finally, the \textit{Mean of Half} channel strategy improves the baseline accuracy score by \text{1.42\%} (using \textit{Grad*Input}).
-We can therefore assume that the freedom given to half of the channels benefits the model because it can take advantage of the prior spatial information but also look in other places without constraint.
-Ultimately, we see that applying PAL on the mean of all channels works better than applying it on all channels thanks to its weaker constraint.
-We can also see that the \textit{Mean of Half} strategy significantly outperforms the baseline thanks to a good compromise between guiding the model towards salient facial areas and letting it explore other features.
+However, Table \ref{ablation_channels} shows that taking $C_1=C$ (\textit{Mean} strategy) improves the baseline accuracy by \text{0.98\%}, which indicates that a weaker constraint also improves the predictive power of the model.
+We also decide to evaluate the impact of different values of $C_1$.
+We see that taking $C_1=3C/4$ gives similar results to the \textit{Mean} strategy, which suggests that the constraint on the channels is still too strong.
+However, taking $C_1=C/4$ improves the baseline accuracy by $1.15\%$ which shows that the freedom given to some of the channels can be beneficial for the model.
+Finally, the best results are obtained with $C_1=C/2$ (\textit{Mean of Half} strategy) which improves the baseline accuracy score by \text{1.42\%}.
+Ultimately, we see that the \textit{Mean of Half} strategy significantly outperforms the baseline thanks to a good compromise between guiding the model towards salient facial areas and letting it explore other features.